 1. Assess the Situation

-2. Contact Local Animal Control or a Shelter
+2. Look for Local Animal Control or Shelter

-- Do not chase or corner the animal, as this may cause it to flee or react aggressively.
+Do not chase or corner a stray dog as this might make it flee or react aggressively.

-Visit Pawrpose.org to find resources, report a stray animal, or support their mission.
+Check out Pawrpose.org to find resources, report a stray pet, or get involved in their mission.

-Social media platforms can be powerful tools in reuniting lost pets with their owners.
+Social media platforms can be very effective when it comes to reuniting lost pets with their owners.
 You can:

 - Take a clear picture of the animal and post it in local pet rescue groups.

-- Mention the exact location where the animal was found.
+- Mention where exactly you found the animal at.

-- Take it to a vet if it appears injured (some vets treat strays for free or at a discount).
+- If it looks injured, take it to a vet (some vets treat strays at no charge or a reduced rate).

 Be the Change: Support Animal Welfare Organizations